FOSI: Hybrid First and Second Order Optimization: Introduction

-\betterparagraph{Our Contributions} We propose FOSI (for \textbf{F}irst-\textbf{O}rder and \textbf{S}econd-order \textbf{I}ntegration), an alternative approach, which instead of creating a completely new optimizer, improves the convergence of any base first-order optimizer by incorporating second-order information.
-FOSI works by iteratively splitting $\min_\theta f(\theta)$ into pairs of quadratic problems on orthogonal subspaces, then using Newton's method to optimize one and the base optimizer to optimize the other.
-Unlike prior approaches, FOSI: (a) does not approximate the Hessian directly, and moreover only estimates the most extreme eignenvalues and vectors, making it more robust to noise; (b) has low and controllable overhead, making it usable for large-scale problems like DNNs; (c) accepts a base first-order optimizer, making it well suited for a large variety of tasks; and (d) works as ``turn key'' replacement for the base optimizer without additional tuning.
+\betterparagraph{Our Contributions} We propose FOSI (for \textbf{F}irst-\textbf{O}rder and \textbf{S}econd-order \textbf{I}ntegration), an alternative approach.
+Rather than creating a completely new optimizer, FOSI improves the convergence of any base first-order optimizer by incorporating second-order information.
+FOSI iteratively splits $\min_\theta f(\theta)$ into pairs of quadratic problems on orthogonal subspaces, then uses Newton's method to optimize one and the base optimizer to optimize the other.
+Unlike prior approaches, FOSI: (a) estimates the inverse preconditioner directly, reducing errors due to matrix inversion; (b) only estimates the most extreme eignenvalues and vectors, making it more robust to noise; (c) has low and controllable overhead; (d) accepts a base first-order optimizer, making it well suited for a large variety of tasks; and (e) works as ``turn key'' replacement for the base optimizer without requiring additional tuning.
 We make the following contributions: \begin{itemize}[nosep,noitemsep,leftmargin=*] \item A detailed description of the FOSI algorithm and a thorough spectral analysis of its preconditioner.
 We prove FOSI converges under common assumptions, and that it improves the condition number of the problem for a large family of base optimizers. \item An empirical evaluation of FOSI on common DNN training tasks with standard datasets, showing it improves over popular first-order optimizers in terms of convergence and wall time.
 The best FOSI optimizer achieves the same loss as the best first-order algorithm in 48\%--77\% of the wall time, depending on the task.
-We also use quadratic functions to explore different features of FOSI, showing it significantly improves convergence of base optimizers when optimizing ill-conditioned functions with non-diagonally dominant Hessians. \item A prototype open source implementation of FOSI, available at: \url{https://github.com/hsivan/fosi} . \end{itemize}
+We also use quadratic functions to explore different features of FOSI, showing it significantly improves convergence of base optimizers when optimizing ill-conditioned functions with non-diagonally dominant Hessians. \item An open source implementation of FOSI, available at: \url{https://github.com/hsivan/fosi}. \end{itemize}